ADHD Assessment and Testing in Halifax

 Let’s look at a few possible reasons why:

 ● As you can imagine from the tests listed above, diagnosing ADHD can be quite complicated.
-However, I have seen individuals who were diagnosed with ADHD based on a simple 60 minute interview!
+However, I have seen individuals who were diagnosed with ADHD based on a simple 10 minute interview!
 No testing, no naturalistic observations, no standardized testing…just an interview and a checklist.
 Not surprisingly, quick interviews for complicated problems tend to miss a lot of important information that could potentially rule out or completely change the diagnosis.

 ● ADHD-like symptoms can sometimes be the result of other psychological, emotional, or learning-related problems.
-Children with adjustment problems, mood issues, or learning disorders may present symptoms such as inattention, irritability, memory difficulties, and impulsivity, which are then misdiagnosed as ADHD.
+Children and adults with adjustment problems, mood issues, or learning disorders may present symptoms such as inattention, irritability, memory difficulties, and impulsivity, which are then misdiagnosed as ADHD.

 ● Children develop at different rates.
 Simple, but true.
 Some children mature earlier than others and are able to focus, concentrate, and attend to what adults consider “important” before others do.
 However, some inevitably mature later and are slower to develop the ability to focus, concentrate, and quite frankly, sit still!
 This does not mean that the child has ADHD and one of the reasons why ADHD is rarely diagnosed before the child is at least seven years old.
 Supporting the theory that children who are slower to mature are more often misdiagnosed with ADHD, studies have shown that the youngest children in a classroom (regardless of the grade) are the ones most often diagnosed with ADHD.